-Become the hero of your GoPro with these easy tips and tricks
+8 GoPro tips and tricks to take your footage to the next level

-Ever since Nick Woodman sold his first GoPro camera way back in 2004, video and adrenaline junkies all over the globe have consistently flocked to the extremely durable and portable camera line.
+Ever since Nick Woodman sold his first GoPro camera back in 2004, video and adrenaline junkies all over the globe have consistently flocked to the extremely durable and portable camera line.
 Perfect for strapping to one’s chest, helmet, snowboard, or otherwise, GoPro cameras became the go-to tool for POV videos, especially in the world of extreme sports.
-However, due in large part to their sheer portability, GoPros are popular for more casual uses, as well.
+Their sheer portability, however, makes GoPros popular for more casual uses as well.

-More: GoPro LiveVR shows 360-degree view of motorcycle race from rider’s POV

-If you bought a GoPro to record the more adventurous portions of your life, whether that be a supersonic skydive from the stratosphere or simply your morning commute, chances are you’re pretty satisfied with it.
-But what about all those nifty GoPro videos you see online that have the production value of a Martin Scorcese film?
-While many of those might actually possess a bit of professional post-production, there’s still a few tips and tricks we recommend employing to turn your basic videos into masterpieces.
-These won’t necessarily make the Academy come calling but, hey, you need to start somewhere, right?
+If you bought a GoPro to record the more adventurous portions of your life, whether that’s a supersonic skydive from the stratosphere or simply your morning commute, chances are you’re pretty satisfied with it.
+But what about all those nifty GoPro videos you see online that have the production value of a Martin Scorsese film?
+While many of those might actually possess a bit of professional postproduction, there’s still a few GoPro tips and tricks we recommend employing to turn your basic videos into masterpieces.
+These won’t necessarily make the Academy come calling, but, hey, you need to start somewhere, right?

 Mounting, filters, angles, and stabilization